matwilso/boxLCD/README.md

 (note: this is just an illustration of how far you can get with little effort. i expect you can do much better if you tried)

 ### Intelligent Domain Randomization
-Because powerful generative models will have to model uncertainty in the environment, sampling them should give intelligent domain randomization for free.
+Because powerful generative models will have to model uncertainty in the environment, sampling them should give intelligent domain randomization.
 Instead of randomizing over a bunch of wacky parameters, the model will be tuned to the underlying distribution and only produce variety you might actually see in the real world.

-For a crude proof of concept of this, I created an environment that simulates either the falling box or the ball.
+For a crude demonstration of this idea, I created an environment that simulates either a falling box or a bouncing ball.
 Since these shapes are sometimes indistinguishable at low resolution, the model cannot tell them apart given the prompt, so it should sample each option some fraction of the time.
+(For a real world example, you may not know the mass of an opaque container, so your model should sample over a range of possible masses.)

 Below is a cherry picked example, where the desired behavior occurs.
 On the far right 2 rollouts, the model is uncertain about the shape and happens to sample the wrong